What are learning and training metrics?

 Also, accredited CPD training means the learning activity has reached the required Continuing Professional Development standards and benchmarks, and has been scrutinised to ensure integrity and quality.
 This will provide assurances and positives within any system of metrics evaluation.

-Established in 1996, The CPD Certification Service is the largest and leading independent Continuing Professional Development accreditation organisation working across all sectors.
+Established in 1996, The CPD Certification Service has over 27 years’ experience providing CPD accreditation.
+With members in over 100 countries, our CPD providers benefit from the ability to promote themselves as part of an international community where quality is both recognised and assured.
 Within our CPD Courses Catalogue, there are thousands of accredited courses and events across industries.

 Related Articles